 Does this system really work?

-Income School has a TON of quality content to learn from, so there is no shortage of information.
+Income School has a TON of quality content to learn from, so there's no shortage of information.

 But how does it hold up against other methods of creating passive income online?
 Is it worth the cost of the course?

-Jim and Ricky are from Idaho.
-They began making niche websites back in 2010 and in 2015 they decided to launch Income School.
+Jim and Ricky are from Idaho and began making niche websites back in 2010 and in 2015 they decided to launch Income School.

 You may have seen their popular YouTube Channel that has a ton of videos on SEO and online marketing.

 Jim was flat broke when he started listening to a podcast on how to make money online.
 He started learning about niche sites, and created one on his own about photography.

 The website took off, and he became very popular for his photography ebook which taught the basics of that profession..

 He became so well known that he was listed as one of the top 40 photographers in the world.

 His niche site made him a millionaire by 32.